 2 women and gender studies student representatives

-The women and gender studies faculty includes NDSU faculty members who teach a women and gender studies course, or wish to be affiliated with the women and gender studies program and identify with the women and gender studies program mission.
+The women and gender studies faculty includes NDSU staff who teach a women and gender studies course, or wish to be allied with the women and gender studies program and identify with the women and gender studies program mission.

 You cannot hope to build a better world without improving the individuals.
 To that end, each of us must work for our own improvement, and at the same time share a general responsibility for all humanity, our particular duty being to aid those to whom we think we can be most useful.